6 Gifts to Give to a Friend Who is Grieving

 WHERE TO PURCHASE: Depending on your relationship with the person you are wishing to gift this to, some level of sneakiness will need to exist in order to get your hands on a handwritten memory.
 This is something you would need to attain on your own before heading over to Etsy to check out designs by Caitlyn Minimalist or Vintage Branding Company.

 This gift is specific to newborn and/or child loss.
 These bears are unique and special gifts for a grieving family because they are filled with sand to the exact weight of the child that was lost.
-Bears can weigh as small as .5 ounce and up to 14 pounds.
 While these bears would never come close to replacing the child that a family is grieving, holding the physical weight of that child is a special thing that can bring closeness to a world filled with emptiness.

 WHY IS THIS A GREAT GIFT: To a parent that can no longer hold the child they long for, what a special gift to replicate the exact size of their little one.
 To siblings that are still grappling with the understanding of this loss, there is now a physical and tangible item to touch, hold, kiss, snuggle, sleep with, and love.

 HOW TO USE: This bear could be cuddled in the darkest hours, held in family photos moving forward, and proudly displayed in a favorite area of the house or bedroom.
-The possibilities are endless, and the appreciation to the end of the world and back.
+The possibilities and appreciation are endless, to the end of the world and back.

 6. Clothing Bear